DavidNgugi/leetcode-calendar/README.md

 ### Future Plans

+1. Optimize scraping process for larger dataset
-1. Shuffle answers based on user preference
+2. Shuffle answers based on user preference
-2. Vary question time based on problem difficulty
+3. Vary question time based on problem difficulty
-3. Avoid overlapping with other calendar events
+4. Avoid overlapping with other calendar events
-4. Scrape all questions from LeetCode instead of NeetCode
+5. Scrape all questions from LeetCode instead of NeetCode
-5. Connect to personal calendar instead of having to create a new calendar
+6. Connect to personal calendar instead of having to create a new calendar
 ### Licencing

 Licensed using the MIT Licence and therefore free for commercial purposes;